kubernetes/enhancements/keps/sig-auth/3331-structured-authentication-configuration/README.md

 <<[UNRESOLVED open questions that don't clearly fit elsewhere ]>>
 ## Open Questions

+The following questions are still open and need to be addressed or rejected or deferred before the KEP is marked as GA.

 - should we have any revocation mechanism?
-  => use revocation endpoint if it is in the discovery document? (lets decide what we want here before beta) => related issue https://github.com/kubernetes/kubernetes/issues/71151
+  => use revocation endpoint if it is in the discovery document?
+  => related issue https://github.com/kubernetes/kubernetes/issues/71151
 - should audit annotations be set on validation failure?
 - decide what error should be returned if CEL eval fails at runtime